SGrannemann/Star-Trek-Scripts-NLP-Playground/README.md

 # Star-Trek-Scripts-NLP-Playground
 ## Project as a training ground for different aspects of NLP
 This project is intended as a toy project to practice different aspects of NLP, from collecting and preprocessing data to the different vector space transformations and different options for scoring document similarity.
 You can use the provided Python scripts to create your own corpus of Star Trek scripts and Wikipedia plot summaries and afterwards query the corpus.
 For now, I have focussed more on collecting and cleaning the data instead of using advanced NLP methods.
-Available query options are thus TFIDF, LSA and word2vec for now.
+Available query options are thus TFIDF, LSA, word2vec and doc2vec for now.
+All query options are very basic and no sophisticated algorithms.

 ## Getting Started
 In case you want to use the code available here, you can most easily proceed as follows: